Yvand/azd-functions-azure-vms-management/README.md

 ```

 > [!WARNING]
-> Deleting resources using the command `azd down` does NOT delete the custom role definition, it must be deleted manually by runnint this command:
+> Deleting resources using the command `azd down` does NOT delete the custom role definition, it must be deleted manually by runnint those commands:
+> `az role assignment delete --role --name "customRoleDef-XXXX" --scope /subscriptions/00000000-0000-0000-0000-000000000000`
 > `az role definition delete --name "customRoleDef-XXXX"`
 > You can find the custom role definition's name in the output of the azd environment